Officials League Information

 DO NOT PURCHASE AN AAU MEMBERSHIP UNTIL YOU HAVE BEEN ACCEPTED BY THE CUHL ASSIGNORS AND ADDED TO THE SCHEDULING WEBSITE.
 SIMPLY HAVING AN AAU NUMBER DOES NOT QUALIFY AN OFFICIAL TO WORK IN OUR LEAGUE.
 OUR ASSIGNORS HAVE FINAL SAY OVER WHO IS ACCEPTED AND OFFERED GAMES IN THE CUHL.

 AAU Membership is required to officiate in the CUHL, but AAU membership should not be purchased before August 15 of the playing season when the AAU membership year opens up.
-A valid 2024/25 AAU membership will be required to work any games in the 2024/25 CUHL season.
+A valid 2025/26 AAU membership will be required to work any games in the 2025/26 CUHL season.

 For NEW officials - AAU membership should not be purchased until after acceptance following our seminar attendance or approval by the assigning committee.
 Once approved, you may follow the instructions below beginning August 15.

-AAU Membership Requirement: Just as with other organizations (such as USAH), officials must be registered and insured within the appropriate organization, in order to officiate within those games.
-In this same manner, referees officiating AAU games must be possess a current AAU membership, which in turn provides the individual with insurance while working AAU sanctioned events.
+AAU membership does not guarantee placement on CUHL games.
+Assignors select officials based on their qualifications and experience.
+Please reach out to our assignors with any questions.AAU Membership Requirement: Just as with other organizations (such as USAH), officials must be registered and insured within the appropriate organization, in order to officiate within those games.
+In this same manner, referees officiating AAU games must possess a current AAU membership, which in turn provides the individual with insurance while working AAU sanctioned events.
 Please note that USA Hockey membership as an official will not provide insurance benefits for AAU sanctioned events and vice versa.

 Please find AAU registration instructions below.
-If an official does not already possess a current AAU membership then registration can be found HERE.
+If an official does not already possess a current AAU membership, then registration can be found HERE by clicking on the JOIN AAU button on the top right corner of the homepage.
 Officials should register as Non-Athletes with the EXTENDED BENEFITS option selected.
-If you currently have an AAU membership, please email membership@aausports.org and ask to be affiliated with Chicago United Hockey League (W34YT3).

 AAU Ice Hockey Officials Registration Process: